Magikcraft/magikcraft-lore-core/scrolls/memento.en.md

 ## `setItem`

-To remember something, use `setItem`:
+To remember something, use `memento.setItem`:

 ### Example